Rawrshak/Asset-Frameworks/Drafts/ImageAssetMetadata.md

 ## Abstract

-The Image Asset Metadata framework is `asset-properties` object in the Public Asset Metadata.
+The Image Asset Metadata framework is `assetProperties` object in the Public Asset Metadata.
 This contains the information for Image-based NFTs.
 This creates a commont metadata format so that game developers can easily parse metadata for image NFTs for display in-game.
 This allows players to take their image nfts and use them wherever it is applicable.

 Image NFTs can be used in many different manners such as rewarding players with emblems, logos, sprays, or decals.
 Players may also create their own image NFTs that they can bring into their games to show their unique content.
 Game developers may also use Image NFTs as a way to reward players with in-game artwork.